Azure-Samples/azure-spring-boot-samples/cosmos/azure-spring-data-cosmos/spring2-samples/cosmos-aad-sample/README.md

     resourceGroupName='<myResourceGroup>'
     accountName='<myCosmosAccount>'
     readOnlyRoleDefinitionId = '<roleDefinitionId>' # as fetched above
-    # For Service Principals make sure to use the Object ID as found in the Enterprise applications section of the Azure Active Directory portal blade.
+    # For Service Principals make sure to use the Object ID as found in the Enterprise applications section of the Microsoft Entra ID portal blade.
     principalId = '<aadPrincipalId>'
     az cosmosdb sql role assignment create --account-name $accountName --resource-group $resourceGroupName --scope "/" --principal-id $principalId --role-definition-id $readOnlyRoleDefinitionId
     ```